Certified Scrum Product Owner Training By Carlton Nettleton in Irvine,CA (December 5-6, 2013 – 14 PDUs)

 Enroll early and avail our Early Bird discounts.
 Due to the interactive nature of the class, we need a minimum of 8 people to run a training.

 Registration may be open until an hour before the class, but please register early to reduce the chances of the class getting canceled.

 Full refund will be given if you cancel within 48hrs of registration, else the funds can be used for a future training with us.
 If we cancel a training due to some reason, we will give you a full refund.

 Will I be a Certified Scrum Product Owner at the end of the course?

-Is the certification or test fee included in the course price?
+Is the certification fee included in the course price?

 Yes, they are included.
 You do not need to pay anything else to become certified.

 Is ScrumAlliance membership included in the course fee?

 Yes, a 2 year membership is included with the course fee.